lirancr/prisma-rays/README.md

 #### Error: P4001 The introspected database was empty while running rays prepare

-your database is empty so it cannot be used to generate the schema (maybe due to previous failure).
+your database is empty so it cannot be used to generate the schema.
-Update your prisma schema to an initial point you want to support and run `npx prisma db push`.
+Update your prisma schema to an initial point you want to support and run `npx rays push`.
 Then run `npx rays prepare` again